lyoshenka/grinfit/_posts/2015-08-11-cfhn-squats-and-abs.md

 - 20 Tuck Ups
 - 200m Run

-Did it in {% 12:29 %} with 115lb on the bar.
+Did it in {% w 12:29 %} with 115lb on the bar.
 Cleaning/pressing the bar off the floor before each set was an interesting new twist.